antonioribeiro/tddd/README.md

 - Run `php artisan ci:watch & php artisan ci:work &`
 - Open `http://<domain.dev>/tests-watcher/dashboard`

+### Starte App

+You can just use [this starter app](https://github.com/antonioribeiro/tests-watcher-starter) to create an independent dashboard for your tests.

 ### The long version

 Require it with [Composer](http://getcomposer.org/):